tatianegercina/FinTech/01-Lesson-Plans/04-Pandas/1/LessonPlan.md

 ### 5. Instructor Do: Rolling Statistics (10 min)

 This section focuses on the concept of rolling statistics, in which a series of a particular metric is calculated over a shifting window of time.
-Rolling statistics help view the change or progression of a particular metric over time and therefore aid in identifying statistical trends.
+Rolling statistics help view the change or progression of a particular metric over time and, therefore, aid in identifying statistical trends.

 **Files:**